AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-ii-personnel/chapter-47a-military-commissions/subchapter-vii-post-trial-procedure-and-review-of-military-commissions/frontmatter.md

 950f.
 Review by United States Court of Military Commission Review.

 950g.
-Review by United States Court of Court of Appeals for the District of Columbia Circuit; writ of certiorari to Supreme Court.
-1
+Review by United States Court of Appeals for the District of Columbia Circuit; writ of certiorari to Supreme Court.

 950h.
 Appellate counsel.